loopmediagroup/py-gardener/README.md

 `DOCKER`: Optional list of Docker containers the project is developed against.

+`EXCLUDE`: List of files to be not considered project files for test directory.
+Defaults to `["enf"]`.

 ### What are the tests?

 #### Test Incorrect Bool Conditional